mageowl/simple-router/README.md

 window.router.goto("/"); // Navigate to the root (index.html)

+window.router.goto("/cat"); // Navigate to the cat folder (cat/index.html)

 const anchorElement = window.router.anchor("/cat.html"); // Create an anchor element and set its href to '/cat.html'.
 Note: the href attribute doesn't actually affect where this link will go.

+await window.router.goto("/about.html"); // Wait for the about page to load, then continue.
 ```